ONSdigital/application-profile/README.md

 - We call our statistical publication series _Datasets_, although they are actually `dcat:DatasetSeries`.
 - We call releases within these Datasets _Editions_, and they are dcat:inSeries of the `dcat:DatasetSeries` and are of type dcat:Dataset.
 - We call all versions within these Editions _Versions_, and they are the object of the Editions' `dcat:hasVersion` property and are of type `dcat:Dataset`.
-- Versions of data are provided as a _Distribution_, which is a `dcat:Distribution`, and can be of varying types, such as CSV, JSON, RDF, etc; however we are targetting JSON-LD with a CSV-W context representing a qb:DataSet.
+- Versions of data are provided as a _Distribution_, which is a `dcat:Distribution`, and can be of varying types, such as CSV, JSON, RDF, etc; however we are targetting JSON-LD with a CSVW context representing a qb:DataSet.

 ## Our API endpoints